1927 Solvay Conference

 So when was the photo taken?

 I was fascinated the first time I saw the picture and wanted to know more about the story behind it.
 The conference was held during 24th-29th October and I couldn't find any reference to exactly when the photo was taken, so I approached International Solvay Institutes for more information.
 They took the matter really seriously and forwarded the query to the Department of Archives and Special Collections.
-They finally concluded that the photo was probably taken on the 25th, following the tradition of taking the group photo on the second day of the conferences.
+They finally concluded that the photo was probably taken on either the first day of the conference when all the participants were present, or on the second day on the 25th, following the tradition of taking the group photo on the second day of the conferences.